tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation/loading_real_data.rst

 observation model.
 In addition to creating the :class:`~tudatpy.numerical_simulation.estimation.ObservationCollection` manually from external data, we provide a function of convenience to generate such pseudo-observations, using the following procedure:

-* Create the body for which the pseudo-observations are to be generated in your environment, using the :doc:`numerical_simulation.environment_setup.ephemeris` tudatpy module.
+* Create the body for which the pseudo-observations are to be generated in your environment, using the :doc:`ephemeris` tudatpy module.
 Note that the :func:`~tudatpy.numerical_simulation.environment_setup.ephemeris.tabulated_from_existing` option can be used to turn any ephemeris settings into tabulated ephemeris settings (which is required if using the same bodies in the estimation).
 * Generate relative position observations (and associated observation model settings) using the :func:`~tudatpy.numerical_simulation.estimation.create_pseudo_observations_and_models`

 The latter function provides both the observations (as an :class:`~tudatpy.numerical_simulation.estimation.ObservationCollection`),